Skip to main content Skip to navigation

 I collaborated Dr Alex Voss of St Andrews University and Wire Free Productions, an independent media company, on the BBC Radio 5 Live Hit List, a weekly show covering the top 40 stories in social media.

-I am editor of the Health Informatics Journal and a member of the advisory board of the new journal Big Data & Society published by Sage.
+I was editor of the Health Informatics Journal from 2004-2020.
+I am a member of the advisory board of the new journal Big Data & Society published by Sage, Observatory for Responsible Research and Innovation in ICT (ORBIT) and the Algorithms, Data and Democracy (ADD) project.
 I have previously been on the editorial boards of Interacting with Computers and the International Journal of IT Standards and Standardisation Research.
-I was a co-editor of special issues of the Journal of Computer-Supported Cooperative Work on Collaboration and e-Research (2006), CSCW and Dependable Healthcare (2006) and the Social Science Computing Review Journal on e-Social Science (2009).

 RESEARCH GROUPS